nixenze/elk-config/ansible/roles/elasticsearch/README.md

 ## Requirements

-This role is written to be deployed on minimum 2 CentOS 7 nodes or more ith identical hardware configuration(vCPU, Ram, Storage, etc).
+This role is written to be deployed on minimum 2 CentOS 7 nodes or more with identical hardware configuration (vCPU, Ram, Storage, etc).

 ## Role Description
 - Install Elasticsearch `7.9.2` configured as `Master` and `Data` node